vaibhavgit9210/vaibhavgit9210/README.md

 - 👋 Yo,
-- 🗺 Explorer of Computer Science and Science in general.
+- 🗺 I'm an explorer of Computer Science and Science in general.
 - 💼 Working as a tech consultant at a leading FinTech company in India.
 - 👀 Always available to learn something totally NEW!! (be it anything, you've my interest)
 - 📫 vaibhavplay5678@gmail.com